floralsea/dd2480-lab3/report.md

 ## Self-assessment: Way of working

-Current state according to the Essence standard: ...
+Current state according to the Essence standard: Collaborating

-Was the self-assessment unanimous?
-Any doubts about certain items?

-How have you improved so far?

-Where is potential for improvement?
+We're currently working as one cohesive unit, and are still improving.
+We've improved our communication since the start of the course, and we're collaborating well to reach our common goals.

+There are no real doubts about our potential areas for improvement.
+We acknowledge that there are opportunities to enhance or communication and further improve effectiveness.
+By focusing on more efficient collaboration and addressing minor inefficiencies, we can optimize our performance even further.

 ## Overall experience